Anna Oliver: Biography

 In 1880, Oliver applied for ordination to the Methodist Episcopal Church along with Anna Howard Shaw.
 Both of women had graduated from Boston University School of Theology, obtained local preacher's licenses, and been approved by the ordination examining committees; however, bishop Edward G. Andrews had refused ordination to either of them.

 The Jamaica Plain Quarterly Conference enthusiastically supported Oliver, and after Oliver was given a chance to speak at the New England Conference they voted to support her at the General Conference as well, with the presiding elder Lorenzo R. Thayer saying he would appeal Andrews' decision; however Andrews refused to back down and told the women they could simply leave the church if the wanted to persist in their goal of ordination.
 Shaw joined the Methodist Protestant Church and was ordained there, but Oliver stayed in the Methodist Episcopal Church trying to get it to change its rules.
 At the 1880 General Conference, Oliver arrived with pamphlets for the delegates and her supporters ready to appeal Andrews' ruling, however their petitions were rejected and the Conference would not change its rules on the ordination of women until 1920.

 Afterwards she returned to her church in Brooklyn, which advertised her as "Rev. Miss Anna Oliver, Pastor", where she regularly shared the pulpit with other women, including Shaw and Katherine A. Lent, another graduate from Boston University School of Theology, as well as suffrage and temperance workers.
 She continued to encounter resistance from some in the church, especially Buckley, editor of the influential Christian Advocate, who according to Shaw "declared that he would destroy her influence in the church."
-Oliver died in 1892, "broken in health and spirit, believing she had failed in her attempts to gain equal suffrage for women," according to Paige Hoydick.
+Oliver died while visiting her brother and sister in Greensboro, Maryland in 1892, "broken in health and spirit, believing she had failed in her attempts to gain equal suffrage for women," according to Paige Hoydick.
 However, her niece, Lillian Snowden, would take up the cause of women's rights and become a leading suffragette in Stratford, Connecticut, and despite never receiving full ordination, Oliver has been seen as inspiring other women, especially those working in the cause of women's rights.